PrivacyEngineering/hawk-release/terraform-gcp/README.md

 The provided Terraform files can now be used to create your Kubernetes cluster in your GCP project.

-Navigate to the terraform folder (cd terraform) and run the following commands:
+Navigate to the terraform-gcp folder and run the following commands:
 ```shell
 terraform init
 ```